scivision/robust-optical-flow/README.rst

 Functions
 =========
-GNC is the C program used for Robust Estimation of Dense Optical Flow by Michael Black.
+GNC is the C program used for `Robust Estimation of Dense Optical Flow by Michael Black <http://cs.brown.edu/people/black/Papers/cviu.63.1.1996.html>`_.

 ===========     ==================
 Function        Description